Pushkar236/Pushkar236/README.md

 ### 💻 About Me
 - 🔭 I’m currently working on **[OnGo]([https://ongo-mauve.vercel.app/])**
-- 🌱 I’m learning **Next.js, TypeScript & Advanced React Patterns**
+- 🌱 Exploring **Things's that are HOT in current Tech market**
-- 💬 Ask me about **React, JavaScript, TailwindCSS, Node.js**
+- 💬 I can lowkey be a **Creative Director**
-- ⚡ Fun fact: *I love turning coffee ☕ into clean code 💻*
+- ⚡ Fun fact: *I love turning coffee ☕ into clean code 💻 using Claude code*

 ---